teaching-on-testbeds/ml-energy/notebooks/02-energy.md

 :::

 :::{.cell}
 Now, you will repeat, with a loop over different batch sizes.
-Consider the following batch sizes -
+Use a fixed learning rate of 0.001, but consider the following batch sizes -

 ```python
 [64, 128, 256, 512, 1024, 2048, 4096, 8192]